donsheehy/datastructures/prose/02b_testing.md

 ## What to Test

 Step away from the computer.
 Think about the problem you are trying to solve.
 Think about the methods you are writing.
-Ask yourself, *"What should happen when I run this code?"*.
-Also ask yourself, *"How do I want to use this code?"*
+Ask yourself, *What should happen when I run this code?*.
+Also ask yourself, *How do I want to use this code?*

 - Write tests that use the code the way it ought to be used.
 - Then write tests that use the code incorrectly to test that your code *fails gracefully*.
 Does it give clear error messages?